pelosirm/explore-your-options-capstone-react/README.md

     <li><a href="https://mochajs.org/">Mocha</a> and <a href="http://chaijs.com/">Chai</a> for testing</li>

 </ul>
-<p>The app uses AJAX JSON calls to the Hiking Project API to return the hike search results.</p>
+<p>The app uses AJAX JSON calls to the mLab database that was seeded with governmental information on colleges and careers.</p>
 <h3>Responsive</h3>
 <ul>
     <li>The app is responsive and optimized for both desktop and mobile viewing and use.</li>